 - 1) Before beginning layout ensure finished floor is level & flat.
-See your installation drawing for confirmation of all dimensions. - 2) Lay out the centre line of the revolver in accordance with the location specified on the installation drawing supplied (see Step Nos.
-1 and 2). - 3) After determining the centre point of the revolver, scribe a circle to mark the INSIDE RADIUS .
+See your installation drawing for confirmation of all dimensions. - 2) Lay out the center line of the revolver in accordance with the location specified on the installation drawing supplied. - 3) After determining the center point of the revolver, scribe a circle to mark the INSIDE RADIUS .
 Refer to installation drawings for dimensions. - 4) Mark the location of the corner posts in accordance with the installation drawings.